Tre Lamar: Professional career

 Lamar signed with the Detroit Lions as an undrafted free agent following the 2019 draft.
 He was waived/injured on August 11, 2019, and placed on injured reserve the next day.
 He was waived from injured reserve on September 10.

 Personal life

-Lamar's uncle, Anthony Butts, played college football at Mississippi State and was drafted in the tenth round of the 1989 NFL Draft by the Denver Broncos.
+Lamar's parents are George, Jr. and Ilysse Lamar.
+His sister, Chesslyn Lamar, played lacrosse for Kennesaw State.